Assignment Help

 Four Types of Effective Hooks for Problem-Solution Essays

 3. The rhetorical question.
 A well-crafted question can pull the reader into the problem by making them consider it themselves.
 “If your university’s counseling center had a six-week wait for an appointment, and you were in crisis, where would you turn?”
-Rhetorical questions work best when they are genuinely provocative — when they make the reader think rather than simply recall a fact.
-Avoid hollow questions like “Have you ever wondered about mental health?” which signal nothing.
+Avoid hollow questions that signal nothing.

 4. The counterintuitive claim.
-Open by challenging an assumption the reader is likely to hold.
+Open by challenging an assumption the reader likely holds.
 “The United States spends more per student on higher education than almost any other developed nation — and yet the mental health outcomes for American college students are significantly worse than in countries that spend far less.”
-This type of hook works because it creates immediate cognitive tension.
-The reader wants to know: why?
-That curiosity pulls them into the essay.
+This creates immediate cognitive tension that pulls the reader in.

 Sample Introduction — Mental Health on Campus